 In 2013, at the age of 29, Guy-Robert arrived at the University of Melbourne seeking his Masters of Public Health.
 Interestingly, his pursuit of education yielded some pleasant, yet unexpected results.

-Together, the pair spent the following three years working in the public health field while exploring the natural beauty of Haiti and traveling throughout the Caribbean.
+Together, the pair spent the following three years working in the public health field while exploring the natural beauty of Haiti and travelling throughout the Caribbean.

 “It was a very hard time, there were elections coming up and it was a very chaotic political climate,” said Guy-Robert.